ROBINzje/ROBINzje.github.io/index.md

 ## Hello!

-I am Robin, an undergraduate of bioinformatics in Zhejiang University & University of Edinburgh.
+I am Robin, an undergraduate of bioinformatics in ZJU-UoE Institute of Zhejiang University.

-I like interesting codes.
+I like Pokemon, Debussy's music and interesting codes.

-This is my GitHub repository for IBI1 2018/19 at ZJU/UoE